White Brite Laundry Whitener

-Everyone wants the brightest, whitest whites, which is why there are various whitening products on the market.
-These detergents are often used in place of bleach, which can be harsh on fabrics, and some can even be used as a separate stain treatment or as a detergent additive to restore grayed or yellowed whites.
+Everyone wants the brightest, whitest whites, which is why there are various laundry whitening products on the market.
+These detergents are often used in place of bleach, and some can even be used as a separate stain treatment or as a detergent additive to restore grayed or yellowed whites.
 Others work by changing the hue of the whites to one that the eye perceives as whiter and brighter.
 To see what OUT could do for our past-their-prime whites, we put it to the test.
 Keep reading for our insights and decide if it’s worth adding to your laundry lineup.

 Performance: Brightens but may not whiten

 White Brite can be used as a pre-soak treatment or as a laundry booster.
 To see how it performed overall, we tried both.
 First, we pre-soaked some dishcloths that had gotten dingy when washed with detergent alone.
 While the dishcloths had colored stripes and White Brite’s label specifically states that it can damage colors and embroidery, they were in such a sorry state that we were willing to take the risk.
 At this point, we figured color damage couldn't be any worse than the existing discoloration.

 Per the instructions, we filled a plastic bucket with one gallon of warm water and half a cup of White Brite.
 White Brite is a powder, so we mixed the solution until it dissolved before adding the dishcloths.
 We then soaked them for the recommended 20 minutes.
 Once the timer sounded, we removed the dishcloths, poured the water down our utility sink, and put the dishcloths in the washing machine.
 We then ran the wash cycle as normal.